gemgeek/gems-digital-journal/ProDev-Full-Stack-Reflection-Week-01/README.md

 ### 🚀 Reflection
 This week sharpened my skills in **structured documentation** and **requirement clarity**.
 I now appreciate how much planning happens **before coding even begins**.
 This foundation is critical for avoiding miscommunication and ensuring smooth development down the line.

+---

+## 📌 Wireframing Project

+Secondly, I worked on the **Wireframing: From Wireframe to Prototype** project.
+The goal was to understand wireframing as a crucial step in UI/UX design and how it supports software development.

+### 🔑 Key Learnings & Activities
+- **Introduction to Wireframing**
+  Learned what wireframing is and why it is important in guiding the design process.

+- **Key Elements of a Wireframe**
+  Explored layout structure, navigation, content placement, and functionality, with examples of how they shape user experience.

+- **Types of Wireframes**
+  Compared **low-fidelity vs. high-fidelity wireframes** in a table format.
+  Analyzed a real-world high-fidelity wireframe (“Project Airbnb”).

+- **Wireframing Tools**
+  Reviewed different tools and highlighted **Figma** as a collaborative, powerful option for creating wireframes and prototypes.

+- **Benefits of Wireframing in Software Development**
+  Understood how wireframes improve communication among team members, reduce risks, and guide design decisions.

+- **Wireframing in Practice**
+  Reflected on a real-world scenario where wireframing identified usability issues early (checkout flow in a booking platform).
+  Learned how issues were resolved before development, saving time and ensuring a smoother user experience.

+### 🌟 Reflection
+This project showed me how **wireframing bridges design and development**.
+By testing ideas visually, I saw how usability problems can be caught early, which avoids costly fixes later.
+Wireframing also makes teamwork easier since everyone can see and agree on the design before coding begins.